famished-tiger/Rley/README.md

   Aimed in parsing brazilian portuguese.
   [earley project](https://github.com/joshingly/earley) -- An Earley parser (grammar rules are specified in JSON format).
   The code doesn't seem to be maintained: latest commit dates from Nov.
 2011.
-- [linguist project](https://github.com/davidkellis/linguist) -- Advertised as library for parsing context-free languages.
+- [linguist project](https://github.com/davidkellis/linguist) -- Advertised as a library for parsing context-free languages.
   It is a recognizer not a parser.
 In other words it can only tell whether a given input conforms to the grammar rules or not.
 As such it cannot build parse trees.
   The code doesn't seem to be maintained: latest commit dates from Oct.
 2011.